ufal/deepud/README.md

 UD_Dutch-LassySmall
 UD_English-EWT
 UD_English-PUD
+UD_Italian-ISDT
 UD_Lithuanian-ALKSNIS
 UD_Slovak-SNK
 UD_Swedish-PUD
 UD_Swedish-Talbanken

-For the rest of the UD v2.6 treebanks we remove the original enhanced annotation and run the enhancer.
+For the rest of the UD v2.7 treebanks we remove the original enhanced annotation and run the enhancer.